famendola1/Worksheet-Digitalization/README.md

 The student will be able to take/retake the quiz with the "Take Quiz" button (Figure 2).
 It will redirect them to the quiz page (Figure 3).

 #### New Reflection
 Under each quiz result there is a button, "Add Reflection," that allows students to submit a reflection.
-It redirects them to a page where they will be able to write their reflection.
+It redirects them to a page where they can write their reflection.
 After a reflection is submitted, the button changes to "Update Reflection" and allows students to edit their reflection.

 ### Admin Interface